Facepunch/chippy-docs/docs/tutorials/unit.md

 }
 ```

-??? abstract "Example json file for a very simple 2-form boss"
+??? abstract "Example json file of a simple 2-form boss"
 	```json
 	{
 		// custom variables for this boss